 - The child has difficulty breathing

 - The seizure lasts longer than 2 to 3 minutes

-Call for an appointment with your health care provider if your child experiences a seizure lasting less than 2 to 3 minutes or has other noticeable behavioral changes.
+Contact your provider for an appointment if your child has other noticeable behavioral changes.